hatchet-dev/terraform-provider-hatchet/docs/resources/tenant.md

 ## Notes

+- The organization is automatically determined from the JWT token provided to the provider.
-- The `slug` and `organization_id` cannot be changed after creation.
-Changing these values will force a new resource to be created.
+- The `slug` cannot be changed after creation.
+Changing this value will force a new resource to be created.
 - Tenant updates (name changes) are not currently supported through the API.
 - When a tenant is deleted, it will be permanently removed from the organization.